VSChina/vscode-ansible/README.md

 |Run Playbook in Local Ansible| Ansible |

 ## Usage
-### Auto completion
 ### Code snippets
-Press `Ctrl + Space` in playbook yml file, you'll see Ansible modules code snippets.
-Then press `tab` to move inside snippet parameters.
+Code snippets will be in auto-completed list with suffix `_snippet`.
+Press `tab` to move inside snippet parameters.
 ![auto completion and code snippets](./images/authoring.gif)

 ### Syntax highlighting
-Enable syntax highlighting by add `files.associations` configuration in `settings.json`, to associate your paths with `ansible`.
+Enable syntax highlighting by add `files.associations` configuration in `settings.json`, to associate your paths with `ansible` language.
 ```
     "files.associations": {
         "**/*.yml": "ansible"